jiu-lin107141137/Quantum-Experiment/bb84/README.md

        => if successful, now Alice and Bob have the same key(the bits where the indices weren't picked to compare)<br>
        => if fail, redo the protocol
 8. Alice and Bob perform information reconciliation and privacy amplification on the remaining n bits to obtain m shared key bits.

+### What will happen when the teleporting is under coherences
+Now let's consider this protocol to be performed in reality, there will be certain coherences in the communicating